zth/rescript-relay/rescript-relay-documentation/docs/interfaces.md

 Here we have an interface `Book`, which has `title` and `author` fields and `Textbook` and `ColoringBook` types which implements the `Book` interface.
 Both types have one specific field, `Textbook` - `courses` and `ColoringBook` - `colors`.

-If all the fields we ask for are within inline fragments of the types which implement the interface, the result will be a polymorphic variant:
+If all the fields we ask for are within inline fragments of the types which implement the interface, the result will be a variant:

 ```rescript
 /* UserBook.res */